-For over seven years, a unique partnership of SEN leads across the region has been collaborating to run the National Award for SEN Coordination, the follow-on SEN Master’s Suite programmes and the Advanced Skills for Teaching Assistants, Level 4 SEN course.
+For over eight years, a unique partnership of SEN leads across the region has been collaborating to run the National Award for SEN Coordination, the follow-on SEN Master’s Suite programmes a range of level 3 and 4 courses for SEN practitioners in schools and settings.

-The Eastern Partnership UK (SEND) works in collaboration with Local Authorities and schools across the eastern region to provide SEN professionals with access to a suite of training programmes.
+The Eastern Partnership UK (SEND) works in collaboration with Local Authorities, schools and Multi-Academy Trusts across the eastern region to provide SEN professionals with access to a suite of training programmes.

 The programmes have enabled nationally prescribed courses to run successfully in local areas, ensuring SENCOs achieve the required learning outcomes whilst building local knowledge and developing effective support networks.